DomestiqueBaston/JAVA_JOLT/DOC/Scénario_Notes_v03.md

 Left Glass Cupboard : « Glasses and plates. »

-Kitchen Tool drawer : « It's where I store useless stuff like a garlic press. »
+Kitchen Tool drawer : « Here I store useless stuff like a garlic press. »

 	Un garlic press dans le tiroir d’outils de cuisine : « What could I possibly do with it now? »